-Although some studies show that the scent of cherries is not favored by women, the general consensus on cherries is that these crimson fruits are aphrodisiac.
+Although some studies show that the scent of cherries is not favored by women, the general consensus on cherries is that these crimson fruits are aphrodisiacs.
 Sweet, with the faintest tart bite, cherries can make a wonderful companion to many foods, not to mention wine.
-Here, cookbook author Jill Silverman Hough presents wine marinated cherries as an accompaniment to medium-sharp cheddar cheese.
+Here, cookbook author Jill Silverman Hough presents wine-marinated cherries as an accompaniment to medium-sharp cheddar cheese.

 The recipe comes from her book, 100 Perfect Pairings: Small Plates to Enjoy with Wines You Love.
 As the book’s title implies, this is a recipe designed for pairing with wine.
 Cherries and red wine are among our favorite aphrodisiacs.
 (In fact, our Editor-in-Chief, aphrodisiac foods expert Amy Reiley refers to cherry as the food world’s sex symbol.)
 With all this in mind, we feel this recipe will make a surefire gateway to romance.

-The recipe is one built-in simplicity.
+The recipe is one of built-in simplicity.
 You just make the wine-soaked cherries a few days in advance and head to a cheesemonger for a quality slab of white cheddar.
 Then pack yourself a picnic or pencil in a little afternoon delight at home.

 - 1/3 cup Merlot or other dry red wine